serverless/dashboard/docs/faq.md

 * Greater than 100 spans - a transaction is added for each additional 100 spans

 **I receive an email saying my org will be shutoff, what happens next?**
-After you have reached the free tier limit of 1,000 transactions we provide an undisclosed grace period for you to upgrade before cutting off data being ingested.
+After you have reached the free tier limit we provide an undisclosed grace period for you to upgrade before cutting off data being ingested.
 To avoid loosing data upgrade your organization.

 **How can I use console to analyze and predict costs?**
 We display a cost metric based on the duration and memory used by your Lambda